wernerglinka/just-tankless/src/content/index.md

       subTitle: ""
       twoCol: false
       prose: |-
+        At Just Tankless, we specialize in providing the most reliable and efficient tankless water heaters available on the market.
 Just Tankless offers all Bosch Pro Series, Navien, Noritz, Takagi, and Rinnai Tankless Water Heaters at the Best Prices.
 We are certified by all major tankless water heater brands and provide hydronic systems.
-We specialize in Eichler homes with in-floor Hydronics and offer a new state-of-the-art solution; please get in touch with us for more information.
+We specialize in Eichler homes with in-floor Hydronics and offer a new state-of-the-art solution.

-        **We offer expert Tankless Water Heating and Hydronic Solutions in the San Francisco Bay Area for all major Brands.**
+        **Please call (408) 357-3280 for more information.**
     hasCtas: false
     ctas:
       - url: ""